 To present the dialogue like this was deceiving because it lacked context, thus creating a deliberate false dichotomy.
 A person reading the tweet would think Trump was saying that only a terrible reporter would show concern for scared Americans during a pandemic.
 It is a simple schoolboy trick that Fake News harness commonly – remove the context to change the perception.

-In the following example, a lawyer uses the technique on a bank manager witness, in court:
+In the following example, an attorney uses the technique on a bank manager witness, in court:

 Bank manager: The robber wore a pink mask and approached me with his gun.
 He hit me across the face, and I fell to the floor.
 He yelled at me to give him the safe combination, or he would shoot.
 I was terrified and repulsed by him.
 He kicked me in the ribs, so I gave him the combination.